 - We require you send us a minimum of 4 hairs; ideally 4 to 6.
 With fewer hairs, we have a lower chance of successful DNA extraction.

 Yes, if you suspect cheating and have what you believe is a DNA sample we can test, then opting for infidelity DNA testing could be a good choice to help you find answers.
 Get additional information about our infidelity testing services.

 Accreditation is an award or certification of conformity.
-In our case, the DNA testing laboratories are accredited ISO 170 25 because they comply with the rigorous standards required by ISO 17025 – this put in layman’s terms mean they excel at what they do.
-Learn more about our Laboratory DNA test accreditations.
+In our case, the DNA testing laboratories are accredited ISO 170 25 because they comply with the rigorous standards required by ISO 17025 – this put in layman’s terms means they excel at what they do.
+Learn more about our laboratory DNA test accreditations.

 This is a bit of a difficult question to answer as samples vary so much but we can definitely provide you with a rule of thumb: the older the sample, the higher the chance of not having a successful extraction.
-Best thing for you to do is call us for a full evaluation.
-Call us or Have us call You.
+The best thing for you to do is call us for a full evaluation.
+Call us or have us call you.

-The cost of a paternity test is of R2395.
+The cost of a paternity test is of R2495.
 There are no extra fees.